Evan-Clegern/liberc-simplenet/README.md

 That in mind, it does seem to work on loopback interfaces, but I will test it on two different machines soon.

 # Installation
-Simply clone the git repository and do "make all" to generate the shared library and to compile the two test executables.
+Simply clone the git repository and do "make" to generate the main library.
+Use "make tests" to also compile the test code.